belgianmobileid/doc/OIDC/chapters/user_data.md

 ## User Data

-itsme® is making a range of user data available for its partners.
+itsme is making a range of user data available for its partners.
 Those can be requested through the <a href="#authorization-request">Authorization Request</a>, individually as "claims" or as part of a broader "scope".
 These claims can be split in 2 categories:

 ### User Attributes